cdapio/cdap/docs/developer-guide/source/rest.rst

            ...
          ]

-       The type of each column is a data type as defined in the `HiveLanguageManual
+       The type of each column is a data type as defined in the `Hive language manual
        <https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL>`_.

    * - ``404 Not Found``